Office of Admissions

 The BFA program in Dance is a four-year program offering specialization in ballet or contemporary dance.
 For specific course information, please refer to the Dance section of this Bulletin.

-The BFA program in Design and Production is a four-year program offering specialization in costume design and technology, lighting, scene design, scene painting, sound design, stage properties, stage management, scenic technology or wig and makeup.
+The BFA program in Design and Production is a four-year program offering specialization in costume design and technology, lighting, scene design, scene painting, scenic technology, sound design, stage management, stage properties, or wig and makeup design.
 For specific course information, please refer to the Design and Production section of this Bulletin.

 The BFA program in Drama is a four-year program offering specialization in acting and a directing option beginning in the third year.
 Transfer students must have the equivalent of the first two years of actor training.
 For specific course information, please refer to the Drama section of this Bulletin.

-The BFA program in Filmmaking is a four-year program offering specialization in animation, cinematography, directing, picture editing & sound design, producing, production design and screenwriting.
+The BFA program in Filmmaking is a four-year program offering specialization in animation, cinematography, directing, picture editing & sound design, producing, production design & visual effects and screenwriting.
 For specific course information, please refer to the Filmmaking section of this Bulletin.
-The School of Filmmaking does not offer an undergraduate arts certificate to any student who does not already possess a BA, BM, BS, or BFA degree.

 The BM program is a four-year program offering specialization in bassoon, cello, clarinet, composition, double bass, flute, guitar, harp, horn, oboe, organ, piano, percussion, saxophone, trombone, trumpet, tuba and euphonium, viola, violin, or voice.
 For specific course information, please refer to the Music section of this Bulletin.